OpenRA/OpenRA-Resources/INSTALL.md

  * Run PostgreSQL server; create user and database (in utf-8 encoding)
  * Change password for postgres user; setup DB backups
  * Create new user for web site in your unix system
+ * Django web server user must have .openra directory in it's home and have owner rights to it (for OpenRA.Utility)
+ * Directory with compiled OpenRA tools must have write permissions for Django web server user
  * This repository root is actually a Django Site with additional Apps

 ### Edit Django settings.py (systemTool/settings.py)